jason0x43/mistycon/README.md

 provide completion for the misty API (the typings are very much a work in progress) when you edit files in the `skills/` directory.

+This repo also includes a JSON schema for skill manifest files.

 ## Misty II API

 The Misty